hicaku/nba-matches/README.md

 # nba-matches

 Hi!
-This is a **Vue.js + Vuex + TypeScript + Jest + Cypress** implementation.
+This is a **Vue.js + Vuex + TypeScript + Cypress** implementation.
 In this app you can **check the latest games, check the box score, examine the players' statistics season by season and more!**

 If you want to try it out you can simply click **Code > Copy Icon** and go to your Terminal/Cmd etc.